 Have the children make a card for someone that is one of the local nursing homes.
 Around this time of the year is a good time to start this project and spread some kindness.

 Leaf the Turkey Alone…

-Have the children take rubbing (crayon rubbed over paper, which is laid on top of a material it make an imprint) of different materials that homes are made out of brick, stone, wood…any others?
+Have the children take rubbing (crayon rubbed over the paper, which is laid on top of a material it makes an imprint) of different materials that homes are made out of brick, stone, wood…any others?

 Find the pattern here.

 The book teaches children to be thankful for animals, and inanimate objects of nature.
 A father and son take a walk through the woods near their house, and the father teaches his son to be thankful for all the things in nature that they see.

 At the end, the son even says, “To me, it’s a little embarrassing to say thanks to trees and things.
 But Dad says it becomes a habit; it just makes you feel good.”
 It is a beautiful book with a beautiful lesson.

 No mention of Pilgrims or American Indians.
 The book is about the spirit of Thanksgiving from the perspective of children.
 Just a meaningful discussion about being thankful that a young child can grasp.
 This book celebrates thanksgiving by showing appreciation for the big and small things that occur in a young child’s life, from “playdates, swings, and slides” to “dancing, music, and art.”
 It also celebrates this time of year, thanking for autumn and sled rides.
 And, it states clearly, that we should be most thankful for family.

 If you want to give your kids a taste of the basic Thanksgiving history, this book is a fun choice.
 Sister and Brother Bear put on a Thanksgiving play for all the relatives.
 It’s a fun reminder of the basics of why we celebrate Thanksgiving: to remember an important part of history and to thank God for all he gives us.
 The Christian content in this book is, in my opinion, just right.
 It is neither an afterthought, nor does it get in the way of the story or become preachy.